rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 - There are some issues on older (Intel/Opteron) hardware with nginx, MongoDB  and ElasticSearch.
 - Reminder Mifos Gazelle deployment of the 3 DPGs is *not at all secure*.
 (Note this is true no matter of the security status of the underlying DPGs).
 Security will necessarily become a major focus as we look to more production ready deployments in future releases.

-## release version info for Mifos Gazelle v1.0.0
+## Release version info for Mifos Gazelle v1.0.0
 MifosX : i.e. Mifos and Mifos web-client uses docker container openmf/fineract:develop vNext : vNext Beta1 release from https://github.com/mojaloop/platform-shared-tools/blob/beta1/README.md
 PaymentHub EE : v1.13.0 subcharts and versions as documented at https://mifos.gitbook.io/docs/payment-hub-ee/release-notes/v1.13.0 but with the following exceptions :-